Hensleigh Wedgwood: Personal life

+His estate after death was valued at £123,694 (this would have been worth approximately £17 million in 2022) which was left to his wife Fanny and their five surviving children.

 Legacy

 A collection of around 550 books from his library is held by the library of the University of Birmingham.
 They were donated to the university by his daughter, Frances Julia Wedgwood.